Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Effects of limited device connectivity

 \subsubsection{Grid coupling map}

 We adapt the line graph strategy to the two- and three-dimensional nearest-neighbour grid coupling maps to create strategies that reach full connectivity after $n/2 + \mathcal{O}(\sqrt{n})$ and $n/4 + \mathcal{O}(n^{2/3})$ swap layers, respectively.
 For the two dimensional case we consider square grids with $x$ rows and columns, i.e. $n=x^2$.
 The swap strategy has four layers $S_0,...,S_3$ and repeats two steps until full connectivity is reached: \begin{enumerate} \item Apply $x-1$ steps of the line swap strategy to each row.
-Importantly, in the same swap layer, the SWAP gates in one of two neighboring rows are applied on even edges while in the other row they are applied on odd edges, see $S_0$ and $S_1$ in Fig.~\ref{fig:grid_strategy}. \item Swap rows by applying two steps of the line swap strategy to each column in parallel, see $S_2$ and $S_3$ in Fig.~\ref{fig:grid_strategy}. \end{enumerate} Step 1 creates full connectivity within each row and between adjacent rows.
+Importantly, in the same swap layer, the SWAP gates in one of two neighboring rows are applied on even edges while in the other row they are applied on odd edges, see $S_0$ and $S_1$ in Fig.~\ref{fig:grid_strategy}. \item Swap rows by applying two steps of the line swap strategy to each column in parallel, see $S_2$ and $S_3$ in Fig.~\ref{fig:grid_strategy}.
+Applying $S_2$ and $S_3$ directly after each other guarantees that each row has, up to edge effects, two new neighboring rows, one above and one below itself. \end{enumerate} Step 1 creates full connectivity within each row and between adjacent rows.
 Note that while $x-2$ layers are sufficient to reach full connectivity in each row, see Sec.~\ref{sec:line_strat}, we need $x-1$ swap layers to connect all qubits of adjacent rows.
 Step 2 swaps rows such that all rows are adjacent to one another at some point in the swap process.
 Each iteration of steps 1 and 2 requires $x + 1$ swap layers.
 After repeating both steps $\lceil \frac{x}{2} \rceil$ times, full connectivity is reached.
 In total, the number of swap layers is

 This strategy generalizes to grids of higher dimension: for $\eta$-dimensional grid coupling maps a problem density $D$ requires at least $L_S(D)=nD/2^{\eta-1}+\mathcal{O}(n^{1-1/\eta})$ swap layers.
 Details are in Appendix~\ref{sec:swap_strategy_details}.